vkosuri/GDriveDownload/README.md

 ---

-## Manual Inputs
+## Why manual inputs are required
+OAUTH credentiaon fallows two appraoches
+### Approch 1
-With current OAUTH2.0 user has to authenticate through browser by supplying his Google account information.
-In order to avoid browser steps **Exchanging the authorization code for a refresh token** method chosen.
+In this approach user has to authenticate through browser by supplying his Google account information in local browser.
+### Approach 2:
+Get secret from your account and use [OAUTH Playground](https://developers.google.com/oauthplayground/) to get **authorization token** do  **Exchanging the authorization code for a refresh token** to get access token.

+**This App uses Appraoch 2**

-More information described in [Getting authrization token without browser consent](https://github.com/vkosuri/GDriveDownload/wiki/Getting-authorization-token-without-browser-login) wiki
+Detaild information described in [Getting authrization token without browser consent](https://github.com/vkosuri/GDriveDownload/wiki/Getting-authorization-token-without-browser-login) in the wiki page.

 ## Supported Features
 1. Download